Plant City, Florida: Geography

-The approximate coordinates for Plant City is located in northeastern Hillsborough County at (28.0142, –82.1289).

 Interstate 4 runs through the northern part of the city, with access from Exits 17 through 25.
 I-4 leads east 12 mi to Lakeland and west 23 mi to Tampa.
 U.S. Route 92 is the main highway through the center of Plant City, running generally parallel to I-4.
 Florida State Road 39 crosses US 92 in the center of Plant City and leads north 15 mi to Zephyrhills and south 6 mi to Hopewell.

 According to the United States Census Bureau, Plant City has a total area of 72.8 sqkm, of which 70.4 sqkm are land and 2.4 sqkm, or 3.31%, are water.

 Plant City and its surrounding area are in the Southern Flatwoods ecological community as defined by the US Department of Agriculture.
 The region as a whole is noted for its sandy, infertile, and poorly drained soils.
 In and around the city, high organic matter content and scattered phosphate nodules make much of the soil more fertile than typical for the flatwoods.